Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 The windows of the United Shoe Machinery Company of Canada are bigger because of the frame of the building is made of iron.
 Built in 1911 on Boyce now Pierre de Coubertin, this American company manufactured the equipment used in shoe factories.

-Thank you for visiting Hochelaga-Maisonneuve District.
+Thank you for visiting Hochelaga-Maisonneuve.
 More to come soon.